 The death of a family member, friend or other close person can trigger grief.

-A number of other experiences can also cause feelings of loss or bereavement.
+A number of other experiences can also cause feelings of loss and grief.
 These experiences might include:

 - separation, divorce or relationship breakdown